 In practical terms, the wings allow operators to:

-• Clear wider sidewalks and paths in a single pass
+- Clear wider or narrower paths in a single pass

 Because the wings can be positioned for transport, plowing, or scoop work, crews can adapt to different site conditions without switching equipment.
 That flexibility is especially useful for municipal routes and commercial sites where sidewalks, crossings, and open paved areas are all part of the same run.